gravish-lab/website/readme.md

 Because I am always forgetting the build steps:

 1. Git commit all changes
-2. Check on local system that page works accordingly using '''hugo server -w'''
+2. Check on local system that page works accordingly using `hugo server -w`
 3. Git merge to master (as necessary)
 4. Git push to github
-5. From terminal build static site while in base directory with '''hugo''' command
+5. From terminal build static site while in base directory with `hugo` command
-6. From terminal run sync shell command '''sync_lab_homepage.sh''' which uses rsync through ssh to update site
+6. From terminal run sync shell command `sync_lab_homepage.sh` which uses rsync through ssh to update site

 # License